khoirulmuzakka/Minion/README.md

 Minion also serves as a **research platform** for developing and testing new optimization algorithms.
 It includes benchmark functions from **CEC competitions (2011, 2014, 2017, 2019, 2020, and 2022)**, providing a robust framework for algorithm evaluation and comparison.

-## 🔥 Why Choose Minion?
+## 🔥 Why Minion?
 - **State-of-the-art optimization algorithms** :
   - **Differential Evolution-based algorithms:**
     - Basic Differential Evolution (DE)
     - JADE
-    - L-SHADE
-    - LSHADE-cnEpSin
-    - IMODE
-    - jSO
-    - j2020
-    - NL-SHADE-RSP
-    - LSRTDE
+    - LSHADE
     - ARRDE *(Adaptive Restart-Refine DE)*
-    - AGSK
-    - IMODE
+    - other advanced DE variants
   - **Other population-based algorithms:**
     - Artificial Bee Colony (ABC)
     - Grey Wolf DE Optimization